teddy-beau/teddy-beau/README.md

 - ⚛️&nbsp;&nbsp;React and NextJS
 - 📱&nbsp;&nbsp;React Native with Expo
 - ⚙️&nbsp;&nbsp;NodeJS with Express
-- 💾&nbsp;&nbsp;MongoDB
+- 💾&nbsp;&nbsp;MongoDB & MySQL
-- and also some Redux, Gatsby, Jest, and more!
+- and also some TypeScript, Gatsby, Jest, and more!

 ## Where to find me